 A similar setting can be specified in Mail for Exchange settings under “Advanced Exchange Settings”:

 Exchange in Outlook

-Outlook for the Mac can be configured to use certificate based authentication, as shown below, when setting up an Exchange account:
+Outlook for macOS can be configured to use certificate based authentication (as shown below) when setting up an Exchange account:

 When configuring the VPN service, select the installed certificate.

 Some services on macOS require a Machine Certificate from Active Directory.
 The Kerberos credentials must be from a computer account in Active Directory, and the correct template must be selected, (commonly a template called Machine).
 If the Mac is bound to Active Directory, getting a Machine Certificate is easy.
 Open Directory Utility by searching in spotlight and find the Computer ID:

 Now that you have the Computer ID, you will need a Kerberos ticket.
 To get a Kerberos ticket as the shown computer, run the following command in terminal:

 sudo kinit -k '<machinename>'

 Launch Certificate Request, and the machine credentials will be shown in the pop-up menu: